 So where did the mathematicians get their notion of continuity?

-In order to answer this question, we need to review the infamous number line of Mathematics, a concept
+In order to answer this question, we need to review the infamous number line of Mathematics, a concept that

-On the one hand the mathematicians tell us that the number line is continuous:
+one hand the mathematicians tell us that the number line is continuous: